 - sch<id>r_<diagram_template_name>—This table is created when a diagram template is created in the schematic dataset.

-The following internal tables are part of a parcel fabric:
+The following tables in the database are part of an ArcMap parcel fabric:

 Topologies are rules that enforce data integrity and manage the behavior of spatially related feature classes.
 A geodatabase topology stores information about the feature classes that participate in the topology, the cluster tolerance assigned to the topology, the relative rank of each feature class in the topology, and a list of the rules that apply to that topology.